 - How would the customer success team help them achieve their goals?

-Introduce right people at the right time
+Introduce the right people at the right time

-Your CS leader must assign the available CSM even before the sales call is closed.
-Then salespeople should introduce the CSM who would be maintaining the relationship with the customer going forward.
+Your CS leader should assign the available CSM even before the sales call is closed.
+Then sales should introduce the CSM who would be maintaining the relationship with the customer going forward.
 Depending upon the technical complexity of your product, the CSM must take over the onboarding by introducing an onboarding specialist, the implementation specialist, and so on.
 CSM must be the single point of contact for all the activities a customer would go through during the onboarding phase.

 Create goals for the customer